learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

 ## Learning Goals

-- Create a "First-Class" function
+- Create a JavaScript function triggered by an event

 ## Introduction

-In review, functions in javascript are first class objects.
-This means they are just a special type of object that can do all the things that regular objects can do.
+In review, functions in JavaScript are "first-class" objects.
+This means they are a special type of object that can do all the things that regular objects can do.
 In this lab, we're going to demonstrate some of JavaScript's capabilities.

-### Create a "First-Class" Function
+### Create a JavaScript Function Triggered by an Event

 We're going to create a web greeting!
 Working in [24 hour time](https://en.wikipedia.org/wiki/24-hour_clock), create a set of conditions that will give the user different greetings